bassjobsen/wp-lesscss/README.md

 ---------------------

 Implementation of LESS (Leaner CSS) in order to make themes development easier.
 This code is a fork of [WP LESS](http://wordpress.org/plugins/wp-less/).
-The the documentation of the original plugin for now.
+Use the documentation of the original plugin for now.

 This code replaced LESSPHP 0.4.0 with [less.php](https://github.com/oyejorge/less.php).